jarioksa/twinspan/README.md

   of hierarchy.
 No species classification, no diagnostics, no information on indicator species.
 - **0.3:** Adds species classification.
-  classification.
 - **0.4:** Returns eigenvalues and indicator species for each division.
   However, most support functions are still missing, and the result object must be inspected manually.
 - **0.5:** Basically done and usable: output contains all basic objects that are needed.
 However, most support functions are missing, and these elements must be accessed and handled manually.
 The next section describes the structure of the result object and its handling.

 ## Structure of the Result Object